-It’s like having an “extreme makeover” for your career!
+Work with experienced Career Coaches proficient in advanced methodologies for successful job seekers.
+Our Ultimate Career Coaching Services truly stands out from the crowd, offering a proven revolutionary method for an immediate career and earnings boost — an “extreme makeover” for your professional life.
 But be forewarned: when you’ve finished working through the process, stand back — the results will be absolutely amazing.
 You’ll hardly recognize yourself as the same individual who started just a few weeks earlier!

 The 5 Phases of the Career Coaching Process

 Career analysis and evaluation – Preliminary exercises and formal career assessments, if needed.
-Gain clarity on current situation, career assets and consistent themes.
+Gain clarity on the current situation, career assets, and consistent themes.
 Determine areas of greatest contribution and opportunities for development.
 Develop initial ideas for “what’s next.”

 Exploration of career options and initial job choices – Define work preferences and explore “ideal outcomes.”
 Conduct research into practical/realistic career paths.
 Explore job market and possible positions.
 Compile list of target industries.
 Identify specific career/job objectives for the transition.

-Planning and preparation for the transition – Develop complete “job seeker’s tool kit” (portfolio of self-marketing documents).
+Planning and preparation for the transition – Develop a complete “job seeker’s toolkit” (portfolio of self-marketing documents).
 Craft effective verbal statements and accomplishment samples.
 Compile databases of contacts, referrals, and target companies.
 Develop search correspondence and continuing communications.
 Set specific goals for job search.